paigemcconnell/Catering-Console/module-1_Mini-Capstone/Capstone.md

 ## Total System Sales Report (Bonus Requirement)

-The total system sales report file is pipe-delimited for consistency and should be written to a file named TotalSales.rpt
+The total system sales report file is pipe-delimited for consistency and should be written to a file named TotalSales.txt

 Each line is a separate product with the total number and amount sold for the applicable product.